Suspense: 2021-22 MAP Grants

 ISAC has suspended the announcement of 2021-22 MAP grants as follows:

 MAP awards are made on a first come, first-served basis for eligible students, and available funding runs out quickly for the program.
-This year, if your application (FAFSA or Alternative Application) is received on or after October 1 but before the applicable suspense date (as outlined above) and you are eligible for MAP, you should expect to receive an estimated MAP award.
-If you are eligible for MAP but your application is received on or after the applicable suspense date, you might still have an opportunity to receive a MAP grant, and you would be notified later if funds become available.
+For the 2021-22 academic year, if your application (FAFSA or Alternative Application) is received on or after October 1, 2020 but before the current suspense date (February 1, 2022) and you are eligible for MAP, you should expect to receive an estimated MAP award.
+If you are eligible for MAP but your application is received on or after the current suspense date, you might still have an opportunity to receive a MAP grant, and you would be notified later if funds become available.

 For quick reference, see the chart, below: